Dave Rudabaugh: The Trio

-Sometime around 1876, Rudabaugh joined Mike Roarke and Dan Dement to form the outlaw band known as the "Trio."
+Sometime around 1876, Rudabaugh joined Mike Roarke and Dan Dement to form the outlaw band known as the "Trio".
 There is a disputed story from around this time that Rudabaugh taught Doc Holliday to use a pistol while Doc taught him the finer points of playing cards.

 In October 1876, Rudabaugh robbed a Santa Fe Railroad construction camp and fled south.
 Wyatt Earp was issued a temporary commission as Deputy U.S. Marshal and he left Dodge City, following Rudabaugh over 400 mi towards Fort Griffin, Texas.
 Rudabaugh arrived at the frontier town on the Clear Fork of the Brazos River ahead of Earp by just a few days.
-When Earp arrived, he walked into the "Bee Hive Saloon," the largest saloon in town, which was owned by John Shanssey, whom Earp had known since he was 21.
+When Earp arrived, he walked into the Shanssey Saloon, the largest saloon in town, which was owned by John Shanssey, whom Earp had known since he was 21.
 Shanssey told Earp that Rudabaugh had passed through town earlier in the week, but he didn't know where he was headed.
 Shanssey suggested Earp ask gambler "Doc" Holliday, who had played cards with Rudabaugh.
-In what would be the first conversation in a long friendship between Earp and Holliday, Holliday said he thought Rudabaugh was headed back towards Kansas, and Earp telegraphed the new information to Bat Masterson, which led to Rudabaugh's later capture.
+It was the first conversation in a long friendship between Earp and Holliday.
+Holliday said he thought Rudabaugh was headed back towards Kansas, and Earp telegraphed the new information to Bat Masterson, which led to Rudabaugh's later capture.

 Capture and release

 Rudabaugh's gang attempted their first train robbery, on January 22, 1878, near Kinsley, Kansas.
-The robbery was a complete failure, and they came away empty handed.
+The robbery was a complete failure, and they came away empty-handed.
 The next day, a posse led by Bat Masterson, including John Joshua Webb, captured Rudabaugh and fellow gang member Ed West.
 The remaining members of the gang were captured shortly thereafter.
 Rudabaugh took a deal for immunity offered by the prosecuting attorney, and testified against his former gang members.

 Shortly following his release, Rudabaugh accepted Masterson's offer to join a group of gunfighters to fight for the Atchison, Topeka and Santa Fe Railway in the Railroad Wars.

 Dodge City Gang

 During this time he became a very close associate of John Joshua Webb, whom he had met during his earlier arrest.
 After the railroad wars, he and Webb traveled to the town of Las Vegas, New Mexico, where they became important members of the Dodge City Gang.
 This gang was a band of ruffians and gamblers who were dominating the political and economic life of the growing community.
 The leader was Hyman G. Neill (aka Hoodoo Brown).
 Webb was arrested for murder in the spring of 1880.
 Dave Rudabaugh and another gang member attempted to break him out of jail on April 5, 1880.
-The attempt failed, and Rudabaugh shot and killed deputy Antonio Lino Valdez in the process.
+The attempt failed, and Rudabaugh shot and killed deputy sherriff Antonio Lino Valdez in the process.